containrrr/watchtower/docs/arguments.md

 ```

 ## Remove attached volumes
 Removes attached volumes after updating.
-When this flag is specified, watchtower will remove all attached volumes from the container before restarting container with a new image.
+When this flag is specified, watchtower will remove all attached volumes from the container before restarting with a new image.
 Use this option to force new volumes to be populated as containers are updated.

 ```
             Argument: --remove-volumes